leanprover-community/NNG4/README.md

  We would like the following requirements for a translation PR:

  - One independent person from the community, who understands the language, gives a review on the PR.
 You could for example look at the [Lean Community Map](https://leanprover-community.github.io/meet.html) or ask on Zulip.
-Such a review an be quite generic and does not have to be super detailed.
+Such a review can be quite generic and does not have to be super detailed.
  - In the credits (i.e. in the string translating them), ideally you should add yourself as a translator for this language.

 ## Documentation